 9.3.1.23.5 Bandwidth Query variant

-The bandwidth query variant Trigger frame format is as defined in Figure 9-52c (Trigger frame).
+The Bandwidth Query Report Poll (BQRP) variant Trigger frame format is as defined in Figure 9-52c (Trigger frame).

-The Common Info field of the bandwidth variant Trigger frame is defined in Figure 9-52d (Common Info field) and the Trigger Dependent Common Info field is not present.
+The Common Info field of the BQRP variant Trigger frame is defined in Figure 9-52d (Common Info field) and the Trigger Dependent Common Info field is not present.

-The User Info field of the bandwidth query variant Trigger frame is defined in Figure 9-52e (User Info field) and the Trigger Dependent User Info field is not present.
+The User Info field of the BQRP variant Trigger frame is defined in Figure 9-52e (User Info field) and the Trigger Dependent User Info field is not present.

 The CS required subfield is set to 1.